joelkraft/time-off-requests-express/README.md

 # Time Off Request App

-This is a simple app to demonstrate my ability to write app and form logic.
+This is a simplified version of a time-off request app I built to increase the efficiency, dependability and ease around asking and being approved for time off at my job.

 As you can see, it's an [Expressjs] REST service (with [Mongo]) connected to a hand-coded client (using [bootstrap], [jquery], [momentjs] and a [datetimepicker]).
 For the sake of ease and simplicity I've side-stepped authentication in this version.

-##Please play with it [here]
+##Please play with it [here].

+You can sign in as an employee, request time off, then switch over to the supervisor interface to approve or deny it.

 [Expressjs]:http://expressjs.com/
 [Mongo]:https://www.mongodb.com/